 Reflecting market trends, our product range is under constant development.
-In close consultation with our customers, we are able to shape a well-considered response to meet the ever-changing needs of the industry.
+In close consultation with our customers, we are able to shape a well-considered response to meet the ever-changing needs of the industry, like lighter skin care formulations satisfying needs of consumers.

-Our product development focuses on developing products combining specific basic functions, such as moisturizing or softening properties, with more advanced functions, such as protection against UV rays and environmental contaminants.
+Our product innovation focuses on developing products combining specific basic functions, such as moisturizing or softening properties, with more advanced functions, such as protection against UV rays, pollution or other environmental contaminants, or for improved dispersion of pigments and UV filters.

-At AAK, we enhance the power of nature, with the objective of creating responsible, safe, and attractive ingredients that satisfy the needs and wants of our customers and the end-user - the consumer.
+At AAK, we enhance the power of nature, with the objective of creating high-performance, yet sustainable, attractive and safe ingredients that satisfy the needs and wants of our customers and the end-user - the consumer.